ekgren/swedish_nlp_datasets/README.md

 # Swedish NLP dataset resources
-Here we will collect NLP dataset resources for Swedish
+Here we collect resources for Swedish Text Data.
+We are looking for collaborators to add sources and scraped data.

+## Raw text datasets

+* Swedish wikipedia
+Wikipedia is a great resource for high quality text.
+First install tools with ´install-tools.sh´ then run ´./get-data-wiki.sh sv´ and it will download and preprocess the swedish wikipedia data

+* Litteraturbanken

+* Oscar

 ## Evaluation datasets

+* SUPERLIM

 * XNLI for Swedish
 https://github.com/salesforce/xnli_extension